niamhcoleman/CDD101/README.md

 #### Rendezvous

-Edit main.cpp so that a rendezvous using a common semaphore is in place.
+Edit main.cpp so that a rendezvous is created using two semaphores with two threads.

 ## Lab 4